Acova003/eventEmergencySystem/readme.md

 A simple messaging broadcast app.
 Send a one-way communications blast to a defined group of contacts.

 Useful for broadcasting information to volunteers.

+--syncs Firebase database phone numbers to recipients form in realtime--

 ### Conference Line
 Configures a Twilio Number to behave like a conference line.
 Anyone who calls